FG RESPONSE ON COVID 19: FGN uplifts Nationwide Transportation Ban, Intends for 'Graduate Students' to resume

 He said, "I am pleased to inform you that Mr. President has carefully considered the PTF 's Fifth

-Interim Report and has therefore accepted that, with the exception of certain amendments which will be expatiated later, Phase Two of a smooth lockout shall be extended by another four
+Interim Report and has therefore accepted that, with the exception of certain amendments which will be expatiated later, Phase Two of smooth lockout shall be extended by another four

 weeks from Tuesday 30 June 2020 to Monday 27 July 2020 at midnight.

-Maintaining for a further four weeks the current phase of the national response in compliance with the amendments to e'Specifically, however, the following measures either remain in place or
+Maintaining for further four weeks the current phase of the national response in compliance with the amendments to e'Specifically, however, the following measures either remain in place or

-come into force: xpatriated by the National Coordinator; permission to travel across national borders only during curfew hours with effect from 1 July 2020; regulation of non-pharmaceutical intestines rules.
+come into force: xpatriated by the National Coordinator; permission to travel across national borders only during curfew hours with effect from July 2020; regulation of non-pharmaceutical intestines rules.

 "The PTF continued to track developments during the month under review